entrity/Archery/troubleshooting.md

 **Are arrows inconsistently going low (or going to inconsistently low fieldage)?**\
 If expansion is not the culprit (see note about circling the elbow), check whether you're dropping your bow arm on release.

-**Are arrows going to the right?** See "Collapse" below.
+**Are arrows going to the right?**
+See "Collapse" below.

-**Are arrows going to the left?** You might be over-expanding.
+**Are arrows going to the left?**
+You might be canting.
+Stop and check the cant.
+Maybe bring in the string blur.
+You might be over-expanding.
 Take it easy.
 Maybe adjust stance (more or less inverted) so that you can hold the bow steady and have the arrows land on target.

 **Are arrows going high?** You might have index finger tight on the string.
 I want middle finger to carry most of the tension.
 It makes for a smoother release and a safer hook.